Are Car Insurance Rates Finally Stabilizing in 2026? What to Expect

 States Still Facing Increases

-States like California remain outliers — drivers there have seen auto insurance rates climb more than 30% since 2022, driven by expensive vehicles, complex repairs, elevated minimum coverage requirements, and regulatory constraints that slowed insurer rate approvals.
-Car insurance rates by state vary dramatically, and your ZIP code is one of the single biggest factors in what you pay.
+States like California, Nevada, and Louisiana remain outliers — driven by expensive vehicles, complex repairs, elevated minimum coverage requirements, and regulatory constraints that slowed insurer rate approvals.
+Car insurance rate decreases in 2026 are real for the majority of states, but your ZIP code remains one of the single biggest factors in what you pay.
+For context on exactly why state rules shape your costs so dramatically, see our guide on car insurance differences by state.

 California & High-Cost State Warning